MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 In this article, you'll learn about some of the most common performance issues that can make canvas apps to run slowly, and how to resolve them.
 This information will help you to improve the app performance with your business plan, and growth in mind.

-## General performance issues and resolutions

-Some of the performance issues impact canvas apps regardless of the data source type, or the connector you choose.
-Let's take a look at the general performance problems and guidelines that apply to all apps and clients running those apps.
+We'll begin with some of the common performance issues, and resolutions regardless of the connector being used.
+In the later sections, you'll learn about peformance issues, and resolutions more specific to the referenced connectors.

-### Large data sets loading slowly on different platforms
+## Large data sets loading slowly on different platforms

 Performance of an app may vary when loading large sets of data on different platforms like iOS or Android.
 This variation happens because of different network request limitations on each platform.